Matriculation & Registration Information

 Fully matriculated students enrolled at any CSU campus have access to courses at other CSU campuses on a space available basis unless those campuses/programs are impacted.
 This access is offered without students being required to be admitted formally to the host campus and in most cases without paying additional fees.
 Students should consult their home campus academic advisors to determine how such courses may apply to their specific degree programs before enrolling at the host campus.

 There are two programs for enrollment within the CSU and one for enrollment between CSU and the University of California or California Community Colleges.
-Additional information about these programs is available from the Office of the Registrar.
+Additional information about these programs is available from the Office of the Registrar located in the Student and Administration building.

 CSU Fully Online Courses